seL4/microkit/docs/manual.md

 * `vaddr`: Identifies the virtual address at which to map the memory region.
 * `perms`: Identifies the permissions with which to map the memory region.
 Can be a combination of `r` (read), `w` (write), and `x` (eXecute).
 * `cached`: Determines if mapped with caching enabled or disabled.
 Defaults to `true`.
+    * Note that this has no effect on RISC-V.
 * `setvar_vaddr`: Specifies a symbol in the program image.
 This symbol will be rewritten with the virtual address of the memory region.

 The `irq` element has the following attributes: